 How "underground" was the Underground Railroad?

-Runaway slaves headed north to gain their freedom and to escape intolerable situations.
+People who had escaped their enslavement headed north to gain their freedom and to escape intolerable situations.
 They needed courage and resourcefulness to evade law enforcement officers and professional slave catchers who earned rewards for returning them to their masters.
 Southerners bitterly resented those in the North who assisted the slaves.
 They coined the term “Underground Railroad” to mean an organized network devoted to keep slaves away from their masters, sometimes even crossing the border into Canada.
 There was no actual physical “railroad” with engines and tracks, but the term stuck.
 In 1850, Congress passed the Fugitive Slave Law that levied heavy fines on anyone guilty of helping slaves to escape.
 Many in the north resented the law that forced them to help sustain a system that they opposed.

 Underground Railroad "Stations" Develop in Iowa

 Iowa shares a southern border with Missouri, which was a slave state.
 In the 1840s and 1850s, abolitionists (those who wanted to abolish slavery) developed a system of “stations” that could move runaways toward the Mississippi River to Illinois on their way to freedom.
 Members of two religious groups, the Congregationalists and Quakers, played leading roles in abolitionist activities.
 They were also active in the Underground Railroad in the state.